Sep 12, 2025

 Many of us have made financial decisions that turned out to be costly mistakes.
 What’s important is to identify any missteps as soon as possible.

 Emotional spending, like shopping when you are sad or bored, is another common financial misstep.
-Some people get in trouble because they lack a realistic budget or fail to consistently pay bills on time.
+Some people get in trouble because they spend beyond their budget or don't fully understand the annual percentage rate (APR) they are paying on their debt.

 Running from poor financial decisions only hurts in the end.
 So why not adopt a growth mindset instead?
 With a growth mindset, you can acknowledge that you’re only human and that you can learn to improve your relationship with money.